 Lexington offers three service tiers:

 - Concord Premier. $109.95 per month.
-The same services as above, plus credit monitoring and alerts, monthly analysis of your credit score, and access to a special tool known as InquiryAssist that can help address report inquiries that often damage credit.
-Credit monitoring can be helpful if you’re worried about credit card fraud.
+The same services as above, plus credit monitoring and alerts, monthly analysis of your credit score, and access to InquiryAssist to address report inquiries that damage credit.

 - 28 years of experience